 Your optometrist will let you know when it’s time for a new pair of scleral lenses and when you should book a follow-up appointment.
 Failure to show up for scheduled appointments can [jeopardize] your lenses’ effectiveness.

 At River Oaks Family Optometry, we can recommend the optimum wearing schedule for your contact lenses to provide the highest level of comfort and visual acuity.
 Always follow the advice given to you by your eye doctor.
-Call today to make an appointment for an eye exam and scleral lens fitting.Our practice serves patients from San Jose, Santa Clara, Fruitdale, and East San Jose, California and surrounding communities.
+Call today to make an appointment for an eye exam and scleral lens fitting.Our practice serves patients from North San Jose, Milpitas, Santa Clara, and Sunnyvale, California and surrounding communities.